 Milk Paint is all-natural and safe to use even for pregnant women or if babies are in the room (though be very cautious with the dust when mixing it).

 However, it’s both difficult to apply to drywall and should have a sealer on top of it.
 If you do want to use this on walls, use the SafePaint formula which is made for this purpose.
-I have tried SafePaint and regular Milk Paint and the former certainly worked better.
+I have tried SafePaint and regular Milk Paint and the former certainly worked better and went on more evenly.

 Sealers for over top include clear synthetic options and natural oils, they are listed here.